auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 #### Router

 Last but not least, there is the router layer.
 The responsibility of navigating between modules is shared between the presenter and the wireframe.
 The presenter receives the user input and knows when to navigate, and the wireframe knows how to navigate.
-Put the following code in the **ContactListWireFrame.swift** file.
+Replace the **ContactListWireFrame.swift** file with the following code.

 ```swift
 import Foundation